Tearran/config-v3/README.md

   Built with unit testing and automation in mind, allowing for reliable operation and easier validation of changes.

 - **Documentation-Focused:**
-  Provides extenive documentation and in-line help for modules and commands, lowering the barrier for both users and contributors.
+  Provides extensive documentation and in-line help for modules and commands, lowering the barrier for both users and contributors.

 ---